artistCDMJ/Draw2Paint/README.md

 Import Images as Planes is no longer necessary here for using Draw2Paint, as this uses a much simpler and direct \
 approach.

+**Copy2lasso and Lasso2Mask**
+This pair will set a new copy of the Subject to a collection and will allow to draw a curve as selection for a \
+Solidify and Boolean Mask object to paint to as a 3d mask object.
+Experimental, not as flexible and repeatable as \
+the Mask Tool and Stencil Image workflow, but this is a good example of why we don't have an image-level lasso select.
 **EZPaint Additions**

 Press W for the Brush Pop-up, Alt-W for the Texture and Mask Popup, and Shift-W brings up a \